-The timetable for marking and subsequent consideration at Boards of Examiners and by the Faculty Board of Studies is very condensed.
-Extensions of more than four weeks may mean that you incur extra fees and cannot graduate in December (but that if you meet the requirements you will graduate the following June).
+5 The timetable for marking and subsequent consideration at Boards of Examiners and by the Faculty Board of Studies is very condensed.
+Extensions of more than four weeks may mean that you cannot graduate in December (but that you will graduate the following July).